ellipsisComma/weird-waves/README.md

 ### Series and show filepaths

 The default filepath for show audio files, relative to the index, is `./audio/shows/[series code]/[show code].mp3`.
-For example, the filepath from the index page to the show file for "Quiet, Please" episode 1, "Nothing Behind the Door", is `./audio/shows/QP/001-Nothing.mp3`.
+For example, the filepath from the index page to the show file for "Quiet, Please" #1, "Nothing Behind the Door", is `./audio/shows/QP/001-Nothing.mp3`.

 By default, all files are assumed to be MP3 and end in the extension `.mp3`.